KPajak409/Concrete-cracks-segmentation/README.md

 # Concrete-cracks-segmentation
 Safety grants important role in buildings and roads made of concrete.
 Cracks in concrete can lead to dangerous situations and may put human lives in danger.
 Premature detection of this cracks can prevent such situations.
 The Concrete Cracks Segmentation project aims to develop a model that can accurately identify and segment cracks in concrete images.
-This project utilizes computer vision techniques and deep learning algorithms to automate the process of crack detection, enabling efficient assessment and maintenance of concrete structures.
+This project utilizes computer vision techniques and deep learning algorithms to simplify the process of crack detection, enabling efficient assessment and maintenance of concrete structures.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">